SKumar8080/cygnus/README.md

 This command will scan the target network range 192.168.1.1-100, scan ports 1-100, and save the results to scan_results.txt.

-License:

-    Cygnus is licensed under the GNU General Public License v3.0.
-See LICENSE for more information.

 Source Code: